pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Memotech-MTX.md

     POKE 64122,0
     NEW

+## MTX-512

+To produce a binary that only works on the MTX-512, add the option `-startup=2`.
+With this flag, an extra 16k of memory is available for your application.

 ### Extra options

 Other options for appmake include a 'turboload' mode (-Cz ––fast) and the MacTX MTB binary format (-subtype=mtb).